 - Centrally acting sympatholytic agents, such as reserpine, guanfacine

 USE IN SPECIFIC POPULATIONS

-It is not known whether phenylephrine is present in human milk.
-The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Vazculep and any potential adverse effects on the breastfed child from the drug or from the underlying maternal condition.
-Exercise caution when Vazculep is administered to a nursing woman.
+There are no data on the presence of phenylephrine hydrochloride injection or its metabolite in human or animal milk, the effects on the breastfed infant, or the effects on milk production.
+The developmental and health benefits of breastfeeding should be considered along with the mother’s clinical need for Vazculep and any potential adverse effects on the breastfed infant from Vazculep or from the underlying maternal condition.

 Safety and effectiveness in pediatric patients have not been established.

 Clinical studies of phenylephrine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 In patients with liver cirrhosis [Child Pugh Class B and Class C], dose-response data indicate decreased responsiveness to phenylephrine.
 Start dosing in the recommended dose range, but more phenylephrine may be needed in this population.

 In patients with end stage renal disease (ESRD), dose-response data indicate increased responsiveness to phenylephrine.
 Consider starting at the lower end of the recommended dose range, and adjusting dose based on the target blood pressure goal.